GoodCartel/Land/README.md

 ### Installation

+1. Get the project's files from [GitHub](https://github.com/GoodCartel/SolidityTraining).
+Download as ZIP if you're not sure how to clone the repository itself
 1. If not installed, [install node](https://nodejs.org/en/download)
 1. Open a terminal in the project's root folder
 1. Run `npm i`
 1. To run unit tests, run `npx hardhat test`
+1. For deployment see below for details

 ## Deployment